-Technology has become a huge part of our lives, especially over the last year.
-It’s enabled us to stay connected to friends and family, order shopping online and access workouts from home.
+Technology is a huge part of all of our lives.
+It allows us to stay connected to friends and family, order shopping online and access workouts from home.
 The limits of what we can achieve with technology are endless, and no matter what you want to do – chances are there’ll be an app or a website to help you do it!

 The biggest challenge for most of us can often be identifying the genuinely useful tools, from the millions of other apps out there.
 To help, we’ve been asking for peoples favourite apps and have identified these 20 fun and useful apps that will hopefully add value to your life.